Sue Moroney

-Suzanne Mary Moroney (born 8 May 1964), generally known as Sue Moroney, is a New Zealand politician.
-She is a member of the New Zealand Labour Party and was a Member of Parliament from 2005 general election until her retirement in 2017.
+Suzanne Mary Moroney (born 8 May 1964), generally known as Sue Moroney, is a New Zealand politician who is a member of the New Zealand Labour Party and was a Member of Parliament from 2005 general election until her retirement in 2017.
+She is currently the CEO of Community Law Centres Aotearoa, the national body of 24 Community Law Centres throughout New Zealand.